Interview regarding the Industrial Internet of Things (IIoT) and digital transformation in the oil and gas industry with four industry experts.

 The oil and gas industry comes with very specific digitization and digital transformation challenges, among others depending on the process and operation.
 In the digitalization initiatives of the industry, the Industrial Internet of Things plays a major role.

-Yet, the Internet of Things is just one part of the evolutions and opportunities.
+Yet, the IoT is just one part of the evolutions and opportunities.
 In this interview, four industry experts share their views on the industrial digital revolution taking place in the oil and gas industry.
 All four interviewees also speak at IIoT and Digital Solutions in Oil & Gas (Amsterdam, The Netherlands, 07 – 08 June), an event by GBC, supported by i-SCOOP.

 IIoT, digital technologies and digital transformation in oil and gas with Sharul A Rashid (Principal Engineer, Instrument and Control at Petronas), Satyam Priyadarshy (Technology Fellow & Chief Data Scientist at Halliburton), Sergio Zazzera (Vice President IT Technical Scientific Data and Systems at ENI) and Ricki Koinig (Global Head of IT Strategy and business integration at OMV).